adjust/ios_sdk/README.md

 ##### Enable universal links in the dashboard

-In order to enable universal links for your app, go to the adjust dashboard and turn the Universal Linking switch to `ON`.
+In order to enable universal links for your app, go to the adjust dashboard and select `Universal Linking` option in your `Platform Settings` for iOS.

 ![][universal-links-dashboard]

-You will need to fill in your `iOS Bundle ID` and `iOS Team ID`.
+<a id="ulink-setup">You will need to fill in your `iOS Bundle ID` and `iOS Team ID`.

+![][universal-links-dashboard-values]

 You can find your iOS Team ID in the `Apple Developer Center`.

 ![][adc-ios-team-id]